Maumee Bay State Park Campground / Campground in Ohio

 There are 4 bathrooms.
 They are located between the cul-de-sacs.
 The shower house is located between Park Road 10 and 20.

 The Maumee Bay State Park campground is separate from the rest of the park.
 The campground is on the west side.
 The beach, conference center, cottages, and boardwalk are located on the east side.

 There are 2 large ponds located in the campground area that are only for campers.

 Maumee Bay State Park / Campground in Oregon Ohio

 What You Can Expect at Maumee Bay State Park Campground

 Please note that Ohio Campground trail rules and regulations can change at any time.
 The following information was in effect for Maumee Bay State Park Campground as of May 2021.

-Bicycles are prohibited on some of the trails and on in the campground.
+Bicycles are prohibited on some of the trails and on the boardwalk.

 Is a birding hotspot per eBird.

 Dogs are allowed in campground and on trails.
 They are not permitted on the boardwalk.